QubesOS/qubes-doc/troubleshooting/install-nvidia-driver.md

 ## Word of Caution

-Proprietary (NVIDIA/AMD) drivers are known to be sometimes highly problematic, or completely unsupported.
+Proprietary (Nvidia/Amd) drivers are known to be sometimes highly problematic, or completely unsupported.
-AMD driver support is prebaked in the Qubes kernel (4.14) but only RADEON HD 4000-9000 give or take, NOT most of the latest cards.
+Radeon driver support is prebaked in the Qubes kernel (v4.4.14-11) but only versions 4000-9000 give or take.
-NOT until AMDGPU support in the 4.5+ kernel, which isn't released yet for Qubes.
+Support for newer cards is limited until Amdgpu support in the 4.5+ kernel, which isn't released yet for qubes.

-Built in Intel Graphics, Radeon graphics (between that 4000-9000 range), and perhaps some prebaked NVIDIA cards i don't know about.
-Those are your best bet for Great Qubes support.
+Built in Intel graphics, Radeon graphics (between that 4000-9000 range), and perhaps some prebaked Nvidia card support that i don't know about.
+Those are your best bet for great Qubes support.

-If you do happen to get proprietary drivers working on your Qubes system (Via installing them).
+If you do happen to get proprietary drivers working on your Qubes system (via installing them).
 Please take the time to go to the
 [Hardware Compatibility List (HCL)](https://www.qubes-os.org/doc/hcl/#generating-and-submitting-new-reports )
 Add your computer, graphics card, and installation steps you did to get everything working.

 ## RpmFusion packages